AzureRubia-Guet/BlueToothClient/README.rst

 `The BeeWare Project`_. **If you want to see more tools like Briefcase, please consider** `becoming a financial member of BeeWare`_.

-only linux, because Windows cannot find esp-devices' bluetooth, and Android not have suit python BLE package
+only Linux and Windows, because Android not have suit python BLE package

-system: Ubuntu24.04LTS(if use the same system, see `this issue`_)
+system: Ubuntu24.04LTS(if use the same system, see `this issue`_) Windows11(24H2)
+packages: briefcase bleak

 python: 3.12.9